Birational motives, I: pure birational motives: Complements on localisation of categories

 \subsection{Localisation of symmetric monoidal categories}

-\begin{lemma} a) Localisation commutes with products of categories.\\ b) Let $T_0, T_1:\sC\rr \sD$ be two functors and $f:T_0\Rightarrow T_1$ a natural transformation.
+\begin{lemma} a) Localisation commutes with products of categories for sets of morphisms containing all identities\footnote{We thank M. Bondarko for pointing out the importance of the identities.}.\\ b) Let $T_0, T_1:\sC\rr \sD$ be two functors and $f:T_0\Rightarrow T_1$ a natural transformation.
 Let $S, S'$ be collections of morphisms in $\sC$ and $\sD$ such that $T_i(S) \subseteq S'$, so that $T_0$ and $T_1$ pass to localisation.
 Then $f$ remains a natural transformation between the localised functors. \end{lemma}

+\begin{proof} a) Let $S_i$ be a collection of morphisms in $\sC_i$ for $i=1,2$, such that $S_i$ contains the identities of all objects of $\sC_i$.
+Then $S_1\times S_2$ is generated by $S_1$ and $S_2$ in the sense that the equality